-By showing readers that your accomplishments were achieved because of supporters, donors and volunteers know that you’re aware of all they do.
+By showing readers that your accomplishments were achieved because of supporters, your donors and volunteers will know that you’re aware of all they do.
 Not to mention, it shows potential donors that your nonprofit is built on the support of passionate people.

 Therefore, your team should take every opportunity to direct attention to your supporters’ accomplishments.

 3. Use visuals in your annual report to keep readers engaged.

 When your team creates your nonprofit annual report, they will compile all your efforts and data from the past year and condense it into a single document.
 That’s a lot of information for supporters and prospective donors to read!